-The financial assets include the investments in equity instruments designated at fair value through other comprehensive income, receivables including trade receivables and other receivables, derivative financial instruments, financial assets at fair value through profit or loss, cash and cash equivalents.
+The financial assets include receivables (including trade receivables and other receivables), derivative financial instruments, financial assets at fair value through profit or loss, cash and cash equivalents.

 The acquisitions and sales of financial assets are recognised at the transaction date.